Dutch Defence: 1.d4 f5 2.c4...... 3.Nc3

 History and Notable Players

 It arises from the Dutch Defence: 1.d4 f5 2.c4.
-Among the most prolific practitioners on the White side are Viktor Korchnoi (11 games), Ivan Farago (10 games), Yuri Drozdovskij (10 games).
-On the Black side, notable exponents include Vladimir P Malaniuk (25 games), Pavel Potapov (21 games), Anna Muzychuk (14 games).
+Among the most prolific White practitioners are Viktor Korchnoi (11 games), Ivan Farago (10 games), Yuri Drozdovskij (10 games).
+Black-side regulars include Vladimir P Malaniuk (25 games), Pavel Potapov (21 games), Anna Muzychuk (14 games).

 Practice on Chessiverse